francinehahn/my-algorithms/README.md

 - `Group Anagrams`: Given an array of strings strs, group the anagrams together (do not use the split, the sort and the join methods)
 - `Factorial Trailing Zeroes`: Given an integer n, return the number of trailing zeroes in n!
 - `Single Number`: Given an integer array where every element appears three times except for one, which appears exactly once, find the single element and return it
+- `Determine if Two Strings Are Close`: Given two strings, word1 and word2, return true if word1 and word2 are close, and false otherwise